 How you will be contacted

-After you have registered for wellbeing support, if we are offering you an appointment, you will normally be contacted by someone in our team within 2 working days to let you know the details of your appointment.
+After you have self-referred for wellbeing support, if we are offering you an appointment, you will normally be contacted by someone in our team within 2 working days to let you know the details of your appointment.

 If you have booked an appointment with a welfare adviser, the process is slightly different, as you will already have decided on the time and date of the appointment, and a confirmation email will be sent to you straightaway.

 We will do our best to accommodate any requests you have in relation to the timing and nature of these appointments.

 If you have not heard from us when you expected to, please do check your email spam/junk folder, as sometimes messages can be misdirected there.